Australian rugby league wooden spooners: Queensland Cup

 Bold teams indicate that the club still exists in the present competition.

-Brisbane Rugby League premiership

-Bold teams indicate that the club still exists in the present competition.

 Ron Massey Cup

 Reversing fortunes

 Western Suburbs were the only team to finish last in a season (1933) and then back up with a premiership in the following year.
 In season 2009 the Sydney Roosters finished last, winning just five games, however conjured a remarkable turnaround on and off the field to make the Grand final the following season.

 In 2003, the Penrith Panthers won a premiership after finishing wooden spooners in 2001, and after finishing round 2 of the 2003 season in last place (15th).
 In the 2014 NRL season, the Cronulla-Sutherland Sharks were the wooden spoon recipients.
 They went on to win the 2016 Premiership.

 After winning the 1942 premiership, Canterbury-Bankstown then crashed to last place in season 1943.
 After winning the 1952 premiership, Western Suburbs finished last in the season 1953.
 South Sydney went from minor premiers in 1989 to wooden spooners in 1990.

 In 2010 the Melbourne Storm repeated this feat, albeit in unusual circumstances.
 The Storm then went on to win its first official minor premiership in the 2011 season, before finishing one game short of the Grand Final.